Kartones/flask-calendar/README.md

 HTML inputs are favoring HTML5 ones instead of fancy jquery-like plugins to reduce support and increase mobile compatibility.

+### Multi-Day tasks

+This feature is built with a basic implementation, with certain limitations:

+- It will clone the task over to each day of the chosen timespan.
+- It doesn't supports edition.
+Once created, each day's task counts as a single, normal task.
+- It doesn't supports repetition.

 ## Requirements